skip to main content skip to search skip to footer skip to accessibility statement

 Mortality bubble charts

 Below are two bubble charts showing all cause mortality and the number of years of life lost.
-In these charts the size of the bubble is proportionate to the number of incidences.
+In these charts the size of the bubble is proportionate to the number of deaths and years of life lost.

 Visualisation